Coropuna: Name and etymology

-In Quechua, puna means "plateau", and coro is a common component of toponyms such as with Coro Coro, Bolivia, though its etymology is unclear.
+In Quechua, puna means "plateau", and coro is a common component of toponyms such as with Coro Coro, Bolivia, its etymology is unclear but may relate to Puquina language coro "round" but may also refer to "world".
 The name may mean Qoripuna, "Puna of Gold", "golden mountain", "cold, snowy" or "cut off at the top".
 Ernst Wilhelm Middendorf believed it was originally the name of the high plateau around the mountain.
-The name is also spelled Qhuru Puna.
+The name is also spelled Qhuru Puna or Coropona.
 The mountain is also called Nevado Coropuna; "Nevado" is the Spanish word for "snowy".
 There is another volcano in the Andahua volcanic field which has the same name, but is completely separate.

 Geography and geomorphology

 Coropuna lies in the Andes of Peru, on the border between the Castilla and Condesuyos Provinces of the Arequipa Department.
 Towns around the volcano belong to the Chuquibamba, Machaguay, Pampacolca and Viraco Districts.
 The volcano can be reached on paved roads through the town of Andahua, either from Arequipa or through Aplao from the Pan-American Highway.
 Roads also pass along the northern and western sides of the volcano.